 The Department of Creative Arts offers subjects in Drama, Music and Visual Art to all Secondary students in Years 7, 8, 9 and 10.
 All students in Year 7 study these subjects as an introduction to each discipline.
-Students can then choose various electives, including Dance, Drama and Visual Art, in Years 8, 9 and 10, and Media Arts and Technical Production and Event Management in Years 9 and 10.
+Students can then choose various electives, including Dance, Drama and Visual Art, in Years 8, 9 and 10, and Media Arts in Years 9 and 10.

 Dance is one of the most fundamental forms of human expression.
 It exists in many forms and styles, and can be engaged in by students with different learning abilities and cultural backgrounds.
 Dance improves co-ordination, strength, flexibility, balance and stamina and it develops confidence and self-discipline.
 Cultural appreciation and artistic and aesthetic value are explored, through physical and non-verbal methods.